-- Non-lethal actions must be deemed insufficient prior to implementing kill permits. - Kill permits will be used to adjust elk distribution and not for population control. - Kill permits may be utilized in circumstances where lethal removal is prescribed but with cause the use of hunters is precluded.
+- Non-lethal actions must be deemed insufficient prior to implementing kill permits. - Kill permits will be used to adjust elk distribution and not for population control. - Kill permits may be utilized in circumstances where lethal removal is prescribed but with cause the use of hunters is precluded. - The total elk lethally removed by kill permits and EMRs (see above) shall not exceed 250 elk across the entire DSA and not more than 25 elk may be taken by kill permits and EMRs in individual hunting districts identified as being below management objective in

-- The total elk lethally removed by kill permits and EMRs (see above) shall not exceed 250 elk across the entire DSA and not more than 25 elk may be taken by kill permits and EMRs in individual hunting districts identified as being below management objective in the most recent FWP survey efforts.
+- the most recent FWP survey efforts.
 Recent elk surveys reveal not less than 24,000 elk directly observed within the DSA. - Each kill permit may be authorized for no more than five elk.
-Multiple kill permits (each up to 5 harvested elk) could be applied in the same area/same time but each would require specific approval - Antlered and/or antlerless elk may be made available for take depending upon circumstances that include herd composition, population status and risk to other elk and cattle from reproductive tissues in gut piles. - Throughout the DSA and with cause in areas immediately adjacent, kill permits will be available from January 15 thru April 30. - Kill permits may be applied on private lands and DNRC lands but may not include Montana state lands managed as Wildlife Management Areas. - Kill permit area identification will be based in part on commingling risk of re-distributed elk on other properties. - Kill permit descriptions shall recognize and provide areas of functional and sufficient winter habitat with adequate forage and security available for elk. - Prior to any lethal removal, FWP staff and landowners will agree how gut piles will be managed to minimize the potential for disease transmission to cattle and elk. - Available for potential implementation within the DSA and in areas immediately adjacent to Montana's or another state's DSA if there is confirmed elk movement from inside to outside the DSA representing increased transmission risk to cattle. - Both the FWP Regional Supervisor and local area FW Commissioner may modify and both must approve kill permit proposals, including the sex/age of animals harvested for dispersal.
+Multiple kill permits (each up to 5 harvested elk) could be applied in the same area/same time but each would require specific approval - Antlered and/or antlerless elk may be made available for take depending upon circumstances that include herd composition, population status and risk to other elk and cattle from reproductive tissues in gut piles. - Throughout the DSA and with cause in areas immediately adjacent, kill permits will be available from January 15 thru April 30. - Kill permits may be applied on private lands and DNRC lands but may not include Montana state lands managed as Wildlife Management Areas. - Kill permit area identification will be based in part on commingling risk of re-distributed elk on other properties. - Kill permit descriptions shall recognize and provide areas of functional and sufficient winter habitat with adequate forage and security available for elk. - Prior to any lethal removal, FWP staff and landowners will agree how gut piles will be managed to minimize the potential for disease transmission to cattle and elk. - Available for potential implementation within the DSA and in other specific areas where brucellosis-exposed elk have been confirmed within the previous five years. - Both the FWP Regional Supervisor and local area FW Commissioner may modify and both must approve kill permit proposals, including the sex/age of animals harvested for dispersal.